vyskoczilova/add-anchor-link/readme.txt

 = How can I report security bugs? =

 You can report security bugs through the Patchstack Vulnerability Disclosure Program.
 The Patchstack team help validate, triage and handle any security vulnerabilities.
 [Report a security vulnerability.](https://patchstack.com/database/vdp/add-anchor-links).

-= I want to use the latest files.
-How can I do this? =

-Use the GitHub Repo rather than the WordPress Plugin.
-Do as follows:

-1. If you haven't already done: [Install git](https://help.github.com/articles/set-up-git)

-2. In the console cd into Your 'wp-content/plugins´ directory

-3. Type `git clone https://github.com/vyskoczilova/add-anchor-links` or better type `git fork https://github.com/vyskoczilova/add-anchor-links`

-4. If you want to update to the latest files (be careful, might be untested on Your WP-Version) type `git pull´.

 = I found a bug.
 Where should I post it? =